gorango/flowcraft/docs/guide/best-practices/sub-workflow-data.md

 # Best Practices: Data Flow in Sub-Workflows

 When you compose workflows, managing the flow of data between the parent and child is critical for creating modular and predictable systems.
-By default, Cascade uses a **shared context**, which is simple but can lead to tight coupling.
+By default, Flowcraft uses a **shared context**, which is simple but can lead to tight coupling.

 This guide describes a powerful pattern for creating an explicit data boundary between flows, as demonstrated by the `SubWorkflowNode` in the Dynamic Graph Engine example.